Updated: January 30, 2026

 Signs Your Gas Water Heater Needs Replacement

 You know your unit is nearing the end of its expected life: Tank-style water heaters last for 8 to 12 years, and tankless water heaters can last for 10 to 20 years.
-If your unit is within a few years of its expected lifespan, staying ahead of the breakdowns and increased maintenance costs could be worthwhile in the long run.

 Your water consistently has discoloration: Over time, soft water can degrade your water heater’s internal components and lead to rusting, which can discolor your water.
-This could be a sign that a total replacement is in order, as corrosion will also suggest decreased efficiency.

 Your water heater makes unusual noises during operation: Hard water can leave calcium and magnesium deposits in your water heater.
 If these build up over time, they can reduce your system’s efficiency and start making clinking noises during operation.